 7. Liquidity Benefits

 This is where gold scores the highest as compared to other investment options.
 If you have an immediate requirement of cash and you need to liquidate any of your assets, liquidating gold is the easiest and quickest.
 One can easily convert gold to cash any time of the day.
-You may visit any bank, and they would be more than happy to give you a loan against your jewellery.
-You may see a jeweller or a shop owner who would take your gold and offer you cash in exchange.
+You may visit any bank, and they would be more than happy to give you a loan against your jewelry.
+You may see a jeweler or a shop owner who would take your gold and offer you cash in exchange.
 But here again, there are charges which vary from 10 to 35% of the total cost of gold.

-However, one challenge here is the emotional attachment that Indians have with gold jewellery.
+However, one challenge here is the emotional attachment that Indians have with gold jewelry.
 If a person facing a financial crisis has to choose between selling gold, land, and shares, it is the gold that will be the last item to leave the house in case of financial difficulties.
 This defeats the entire purpose of using gold for liquidity.

 8. Income Tax liability

 As per the Income Tax Act, any significant gain on the gold investment is subject to capital gains tax.
 So, it’s always advisable to ask for an invoice when buying gold.
-However, in India, almost 90% of the gold jewellery traded is without any invoice.
+However, in India, almost 90% of the gold jewelry traded is without any invoice.
 For people looking to invest in gold, this is a serious concern.
-Only well-established and branded jewellers give an invoice as a rule.
+Only well-established and branded jewelers give an invoice as a rule.
 Everywhere else, it would be best if you asked for it.

 To reduce the tax liability while calculating the capital gain tax on gold, one can use indexation benefits.
 In addition to that, there are no other tax benefits.

 9. The convenience of investing

 Here again, gold scores very highly compared to other investments.
 Though, with the rising price of gold, the cost of even a small investment is going up.
 However, the emergence of ETFs has solved this problem.
 If someone is looking for a short-term investment, they can easily invest in ETF and make a decent profit.